 Vega is 36 meters long, and can take up to 540 passengers.
 The normal cruising speed is 20 knots, but it can travel at up to 39 knots.
 The ferry operates about 3,000 to 3,500 hours per year.

 Compact IPS solutions help operators get the most out of their vessels

 The compactness of your propulsion solution is a major benefit in and of itself.
 Reducing the size of your engine room, or using its space more efficiently, allows you to carry more passengers and goods.
 Traditional inboard shaft installations require more space than IPS solutions, and consume more fuel too.

 Compared to traditional inboard shaft installations, the IPS solution also typically has a 30% higher propulsion efficiency.
 One reason behind this is that the IPS solution offers a horizontal, forward-facing thrust; this is usually not the case when using a traditional inboard shaft installation.
 In addition, it is more efficient to use contra-rotating propellers instead of only one prop per shaft.

-Feel free to contact me at email@example.com if you have any questions on this topic.
-Visit our website to learn more about our IPS solution, our D13-IPS IMO III engine, or IMO Tier III and EU Stage V. To learn more about our work with hybrid ferry solutions, electromobility in the industrial and marine sectors, and much more, make sure to follow us at the Volvo Penta Professional Power Blog.
+Feel free to contact firstname.lastname@example.org if you have any questions on this topic.
+Learn more about our IPS solution, our D13-IPS IMO III engine, or IMO Tier III and EU Stage V..